-The festival is open to all ages from middle school thru college and graduate school plus adults who study privately or just enjoy playing.
+The festival is open to all ages from middle school through college and graduate school plus adults who study privately or just enjoy playing.

 They Come Back

-Valérie Hartzell founded Classical Minds Guitar Festival in 2004 as an Institute of the Immanual and Helen Olshan Texas Music Festival at the University of Houston.
+Valérie Hartzell founded the "Classical Minds" Guitar Festival in 2004 as an Institute of the Immanual and Helen Olshan Texas Music Festival at the University of Houston.
 The goal was to educate the Houston community about classical guitar and to enhance knowledge of the instrument.
 As both festivals grew, it became necessary to seek a new venue with more space.
-In 2016, Classical Minds moved to the beautiful campus of Episcopal High School in Bellaire, Texas.
+In 2016, Classical Minds moved to the campus of Episcopal High School in Bellaire, Texas.

-You are visitor number: 9495
+You are visitor number: 21597